What You Need to Do To Get Rid of Pool Foam Easily and Swiftly

 Pool foam is a natural occurrence in pools, and while it may seem gross, it’s not necessarily bad for your pool.

-However, if you have a considerable amount of foam on your surface or if it’s thick enough that it clogs the filter and affect circulation, then there may be a problem with your pool.
-Many things can cause the excessive foam to accumulate in a pool, like improper sanitation, an algae bloom, or old or dirty filters.
+However, if you have a considerable amount of foam on your surface or if it’s thick enough that it clogs the filter and affects circulation, then there may be a problem with your pool.
+Many things can cause excessive foam to accumulate in a pool, like improper sanitation, an algae bloom, or old or dirty filters.

 What Causes Pool Foaming?